wonsunahn/CS1541_Fall2020/projects/1/README.md

 ## Task 2: Enabling Optimizations on the Hazards

 Implement all the hazard avoidance optimizations that were described in the [Configuration Files](#configuration-files) section and enable them when they are turned on in the configuration file.
 Be careful that while the optimizations will reduce hazards drastically, there are some hazards that remain even after the optimizations.
+After having completed this step, your five_stage simulator should be identical to the fve_stage_solution simulator and all diff tests should pass.

+## Task 3: Analyzing Performance Plots

+First, generate the IPC.pdf and IPC_solution.pdf performance plots and verify that they are identical.
+Refer to the [Creating Performance Plots](#creating-performance-plots) section on how to generate these plots.
+Then, answer the Project 1 Retrospective questions by analyzing the plots.

 ## Source Code